micans/bash-utils/README.md

    #   , signifies an operator
    #   ^ signifies a constant value

+> ---------------

    # select all columns (-A), add 1 to column foo in-place (-i).
    #
 pick -Ai foo::foo^1,add < data.txt

+> ---------------

    # pick the length of items in column foo without printing a header, pipe it to
    # hissyfit.
 Each compute needs an associated name that is unique (the part
    # before ::).
-In this example the unique name is the empty string.
+In this example the unique name is the empty string, offering the tiny
+   # convenience that you don't always need to expend energy on thinking up a variable
+   # name / column name.
    #
 pick -h ::foo,len < data.txt | hissyfit

+> ---------------

    # Output everything and swap two columns.
 This is mostly to illustrate how
    # columns and compute names interact.
 Compute names are like normal